 The school operates an open-door policy and all parents are encouraged to discuss any concerns they may have.
-Parents of children with SEND will be invited to a meeting with class teacher and SENDCo in the autumn term to jointly plan a Support and Achievement Plan for their child, which will be reviewed with the parents termly.
+Parents of children with SEND will be invited to complete a parent contribution form and will be offered a parents evening meeting with class teacher and SENDCo to jointly plan a Support and Achievement Plan for their child, which will be reviewed termly.
+This plan will be reviewed with the parents termly.